INFO-4602-5602/spring-2018-final-projects-team-team-team/readme.md

 - Kenneth (Hunter) Wapman

 ## Contributions:
+# Josiah:
+I did all of the data wrangling for the project.
+I wrote up the sections for the different technical indicators in the index.html and wrote half of the paper.

 # Chris:
 I implemented the line fitting drop down menu and functionality for this project.
 I implemented a linear best-fit line to show any overall trends, as well as a curve fit via d3's curveLinear fit.